We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 The fascinating macro life of Anilao - photo courtesy of Solitude One

 Batangas is a province to the south of Manila on the island of Luzon.
-Not only is it the port gateway for travellers to visit the popular tourist destination of Puerto Galera, Batangas is also the home of 2 famous dive destinations - Anilao and Verde Island.
+Not only is it the port gateway for travellers to visit the popular tourist destination of Puerto Galera, Batangas is also home to 2 famous dive destinations - Anilao and Verde Island.

-It takes about 3 hours to drive south from Manila to Batangas.
-This makes it one of the easier-to-get-to diving destinations for international arrivals to the Philippines.
-Anilao is located at the southern end of the Calumpang Peninisula, looking out towards Maribacan Island.
+It takes about 3 hours to drive south from Manila to Batangas, making it one of the diving destinations that's easiest-to-get-to for international arrivals to the Philippines.
+Anilao, known as the Nudibranch Capital of the World is located at the southern end of the Calumpang Peninisula, looking out towards Maribacan Island.
 Verde Island is just a little further south, in the Verde Island Passage between the south of Luzon and the north of Mindoro.
+It presents an altogether different type of diving to Anilao as it is exposed to strong currents and often has lots of big fish life.

 Anilao